kimroen/ember-cli-coffeescript/README.md

 ### How to use

 #### Blueprints
 Run `ember help generate` to get a list of available blueprints.
 Use them by running `ember g <blueprint> <args>`.
-For instance, to generate the above component:
+For instance, to generate a component:

 ```
 ember g component my-component